Wireframe of a website, with different devices representing the different screen sizes

 © Miro, Fair Use

-Miro is a dynamic AI-powered virtual whiteboard platform.
-It fosters real-time team collaboration with features like sticky notes, wireframe libraries, and mind-mapping tools.
+Miro is a popular and dynamic AI-powered virtual whiteboard platform, and it fosters real-time team collaboration with features like sticky notes, wireframe libraries, and mind-mapping tools.

-With diverse integrations and templates, Miro provides a holistic solution for brainstorming and design.
-The free version is generous, and additional perks come with the team plan.
+With its diverse integrations and templates, what also makes Miro a nifty pick is how it provides a holistic solution for brainstorming and design.
+The free version is pretty generous—and additional perks come with the team plan.

 Best Features